-Pupils Involved Role Incident Date Gender DOB Year and Reg Child AAA Pupil displaying bullying behaviour 14-10-2021 М 28-09-2016 Year 1 Child BBB Pupil expieriencing bullying behaviour 14-10-2021 F 28-09-2016 Year 1
+Pupils Involved Role Incident Date Gender DOB Year and Reg Child AAA Pupil displaying bullying behaviour 14-10-2021 M 28-09-2016 Year 1 Child BBB Pupil expieriencing bullying behaviour 14-10-2021 F 28-09-2016 Year 1

-Comments 14/10/21 child AAA .
+Incident Comments Bullying Concern 14/10/21 child AAA .

-ASSESSMENT OF CONCERN Date: Addressing Bullying in Schools Act (Northern Ireland) 2016 defines bullying a as follows: (b) any other act, or (c) any combination of the by a pupil or a group of pupils again r electronic communication hose, nst another pupil or grou on the intention of causir physical or emotional harm to that p oupii or group oi pupiis. priysical or emotional narm to that p Name(s) Gender M / F DOB/Year Group Person(s) reporting concern 71,700,000,000 DOB/Year Group
+ASSESSMENT OF CONCERN Date: Addressing Bullying in Schools Act (Northern Ireland) 2016 defines bullying a as follows: "bullying" includes (but is not limited (a) any verbal, written of (b) any other act, or (c) any combination of to by a pupil or a group of pupils again physical or emotional harm to that p r electronic communicati hose, inst another pupil or groi on the intention of causing priyatear or emotional narm to that p supii oi group oi pupiis. physical of emotional natifito that p Name(s) Gender M / F DOB/Year Group Person(s) reporting concern 71,700,000,700 DOB/Year Group

-Page | 1 St John's Primary School 10/11/2021
+10/11/2021 P a g e | 1 St John's Primary School

 Outline of incident(s): Attach all written accounts/drawings of incident(s) compupil, witnesses (i.e. other pupils, staff).
 Include dates of event(s), the type of and where the information is stored (i.e. on paper or in SIMS).
-Socially unacceptable behaviour becomes bullying behaviour when, on the bas gathered, the criteria listed below have been met: The school will treat any incident which meets these criteria as bullying behaviour.
-Is the behaviour intentional?
-Carlo Carlo Display Control Control Control Carlo Carl VES / NO YES / NO Is the behaviour targeted at a specific pupil or group of pupils?
+Socially unacceptable behaviour becomes bullying behaviour when, on the bas gathered, the criteria listed below have been met: The school will treat any incident which meets these criteria as bullying be Is the behaviour intentional?
+Carlo Carlo Display Control Control Control Carlo Carl IS THE DELIVINOR OF THE HIGH WITH VES / NO YES / NO Is the behaviour targeted at a specific pupil or group of pupils?
 YES / NO